Arfa-Zia/odin-recipes/README.md

-This a project about a website made only through Html containing my favorite recipes.
+This a project about a website made only through Html and CSS containing my favorite recipes.